The Best RV Leveling Jacks

 How Many Leveling Blocks Do I Need for an RV?

-Generally, about ten leveling blocks are required to build a solid ramp ahead of your wheels.
+Generally, about ten leveling blocks are needed to build a solid ramp ahead of your wheels.

 Where Do I Put Leveling Jacks on My RV?

-You are supposed to level the RV from side to side and front to back, so once you have set it flat, you can then go ahead and place the leveling jack on the rear bumper.
-For front to back leveling, it can be placed on the window frame or the RV step.
+You're supposed to level the RV from side to side and front to back, so once you have set it flat, you can then go ahead and place the leveling jack on the rear bumper.
+For front to back leveling, place on the window frame or the RV step.

 Should You Leave Your Leveling Jacks Down in the Winter?

-Experts recommend leaving the jacks down during the winter months.
-It alleviates the weight of the trailer off the tires and suspension.
+Experts recommend leaving the jacks down during the winter months, as it alleviates the weight of the trailer off the tires and suspension.
 The jack prevents flat spots from occurring on the tires and prevents stress from happening on the springs.

-However, most forum users cite that it is a matter of location.
-They say that if you are storing it in an environment that is warm and dry, you may not have to use it.
-However, if the area is windy or cold, it is a definite consideration for all of the reasons mentioned above.
+However, many people argue it's more a matter of location.
+They say that if you're storing it in a warm and dry environment, you may not need to.
+Where as, if the area is windy or cold, it is a definite consideration for all of the reasons mentioned above.

 Can Leveling Jacks Be Added to Travel Trailers?